LorisYounger/VPet/README_en.md

 ### Free!

 This game is **100% free**! ~~So if it looks good to you, try it out, it won't hurt.~~ <br/>
-Our main goal is to promote [VUP-Simulator](https://store.steampowered.com/app/1352140/_/) with it; the default character here is the main character there.
+Our main goal is to promote [VUP-Simulator](https://store.steampowered.com/app/1352140/_/) with it; This is the VPet inside the VUP Simulator.

 ### Open source!